Windsor, Berkshire: Tudor and Stuart periods

 Windsor was garrisoned by Colonel Venn during the English Civil War.
 Later it became the home of the New Model Army when Venn had left the castle in 1645.
 Despite its royal dependence, like many commercial centres, Windsor was a Parliamentarian town.
 Charles I was buried without ceremony in St George's Chapel after his execution at Whitehall in 1649.
 The present town hall, colloquially but inaccurately called Guildhall, was built in 1680–91.
-It replaced the function of a timber -framed market house built on the same site in 1597-9, together with that of Windsor's first, and much larger, guildhall, which faced the castle and had been built around 1350.
+It replaced the function of a timber -framed market house built on the same site in 1597–99, together with that of Windsor's first, and much larger, guildhall, which faced the castle and had been built around 1350.
 At this time, the town was extremely poor, and could only just raise the sums required for the new building, part of a much larger scheme, subsequently abandoned, to modernise the medieval town centre, matching the revamping of the castle under Charles II, to a design by Hugh May.

-But his successors did not use the place, preferring up-to-date Hampton Court, Windsor castle again falling into disrepair together with its client town.
-Its population dipped, probably below 1,500 inhabitants, and although some of its building were given new, fashionable front elevations, its housing stock was much decayed and insanitary.
-The town continued in poverty until the mid 19th century.
+But his successors did not use the place, preferring up-to-date Hampton Court.
+Windsor Castle again fell into disrepair, together with its client town.
+Its population dipped, probably below 1,500 inhabitants, and although some of its buildings were given new, fashionable front elevations, its housing stock was much decayed and insanitary.
+The town continued in poverty until the mid-19th century.
 In 1652 the largest house in Windsor Great Park was built on land which Oliver Cromwell had appropriated from the Crown.
 Now known as Cumberland Lodge after the Duke of Cumberland's residence there in the mid-18th century, the house was variously known as Byfield House, New Lodge, Ranger's Lodge, Windsor Lodge and Great Lodge.